Latest in: l.a. louver

 5 May 2016

 Over his 45 year career as an artist, Don Suggs has often returned to the vividly colored concentric circles that continue to remain at the core of his work.
-This ongoing fascination with circular …
+This ongoing fascination with circular motifs …

 Featured Image